pyamrzi/dotfiles/README.md

+# My Config Files
-Much of this is copied and NOT my own work.
+> FYI, much of this is copied and NOT my own work.

+_More details coming soon._